5v1988/kanstructor/README.md

   While doing so, all attributes except `name` and `value` will be taken up from the original test block.

 ### State management
-  Sometimes, the data values either static or dynamic will have to be shared among blocks.
+  Sometimes, the test data either static or dynamic will have to be shared among blocks.
 This can be achieved by setting such values with an action named `setValue` so they can be accessed later part of the tests using `${variableName}` or `$variableName`.

 ```yaml
 - name: Set value for the first item in storage